sunfang1cn/node-jscoverage/Readme.md

 ## API

-      jscoverage.processFile(path|content, encode): process single file or some js content, will return the process results path | content: the file to process or the content to process
+      jscoverage.processFile(path, encode): process single file, will return the process results
+         path: the file to process
          encode: the charset of the file or content

+      jscoverage.process(content, encode): process content input, will return the results

       jscoverage.processDir(source_path, dest_path, exclude, exclude_file, options): process every js file in a dir
          source_path: the dir to process